collincates/directory-tree-generator/README.md

 __<h1>Television Post-Production Project Folder Maker</h1>__
-<h4>A command-line application for managers who want to quickly set up shop.</h4>
+<h4>A command-line app for post-production managers who want to quickly set up shop.</h4>
 <hr>
 <p>It's a big pain to manually re-create your project folder every time you start a new TV show.</p>
 <p>So much copying and pasting.
 So much episode/season re-numbering.</p>